Skip to content

 UV lasers operate at a very short wavelength, allowing for cold marking, where the material is marked without generating heat.
 This is particularly useful for sensitive materials that other lasers might damage.
 UV lasers are excellent for marking glass, plastics, and semiconductors.
 Their ability to produce micro marks makes them a favorite in industries requiring detailed and delicate engraving, such as pharmaceuticals and electronics.

-Choosing the Right Material for Industrial Laser Marking Machines
+Material Consideration for Laser Marking

 Different materials respond differently to laser marking, making material selection an essential consideration in optimizing laser marking systems.
 The type of material determines the laser wavelength that should be used and affects the final mark quality, contrast, and durability.